Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-c0Me_EQY_Qs.md

 ### Transcript

-> what do you want to be when you grow up a fire truck uh find a fancy streamer a fire truck is that what you said hell yeah that's pretty good
+> what do you want to be when you grow up a fire truck, find a fancy streamer a fire truck is that what you said hell yeah that's pretty good